 As Russia threatens Ukraine, the U.S. 'pre-bunks' Russian propaganda

-The Biden administration says it doesn't know whether Russian leader Vladimir Putin will re-invade Ukraine with the more than 100,000 troops he's amassed near their shared border.
+The Biden administration says it doesn't know whether Russian leader Vladimir Putin will invade Ukraine with the more than 100,000 troops he's amassed near their shared border.

 But Biden's national security team says a Russian disinformation campaign is already well underway.
 Pentagon spokesman John Kirby recently outlined what he described as a Russian plan to create a phony video that could be used as a pretext for a Russian invasion.